-When if comes to coffee filters, paper filters take out all the big pieces of coffee and the oils so its a cleaner cup plus easy to clean up.
-Metal filters let through more very fine coffee pieces and gives a thicker taste with more texture and is better for the environment.
+Paper coffee filters remove the big pieces of coffee and the oils for a cleaner cup.
+Metal coffee filters let through more very fine coffee pieces and gives a thicker taste with more texture.
 Cloth Filters don’t allow any small or large pieces but does let through some oils giving the coffee more texture.

 When it comes to brewing your coffee, there are many filters to choose from, if you’re the filtering type.
 The results between methods can deliver markedly different.
 Should you stick with paper?